Edited: October 29, 2025

 The Pump Runs Constantly or Irregularly

-A properly functioning sump pump should only run when water needs to be removed.
-If yours is running non-stop or cycling on and off unpredictably, something’s wrong.
+A properly working sump pump should only run when there’s water to remove.
+If yours keeps running nonstop or cycling on and off unpredictably, like the sump pump is making noise every few minutes, it’s a clear sign something isn’t right.

 This issue often comes down to a stuck float switch or a faulty check valve, which can allow water to flow back into the pit, forcing the pump to overwork.
 Addressing this problem quickly is crucial, as constant operation can burn out the motor and leave you with an expensive repair—or worse, a flooded basement.